 Teng went on to add that the Taiwan team will continue to work hard in preparation for the upcoming FISU World University Games and Asian Games.

-The inaugural AVC Women's Volleyball Nations Cup was the first competition rebranded from the now defunct AVC Women's Challenge Cup and founded in 2018.
+The inaugural AVC Women's Volleyball Nations Cup was the first competition rebranded from the now defunct AVC Women's Challenge Cup that was founded in 2018.

 The event was contested by 11 teams spanning two pools that saw the top two teams in each pool reach the semifinals.